bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:26 AM CT, April 02</p>
+<p class="updated_time"> Latest data: 12:21 PM CT, April 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 72°, which is 23° **warmer** than yesterday.
+Today's high is 72°, which is 22° **warmer** than yesterday.
 Tomorrow is expected to be 0° *colder* than today.

 Currently:

-- 67°
+- 69°
-- Windy and Partly Cloudy
+- Drizzle and Breezy
-- 86% humidity
+- 84% humidity
-- 18 mph wind
+- 22 mph wind
-- 61% cloud cover
+- 45% cloud cover
-- 26 AQI 🟩
+- 27 AQI 🟩
-- 0.02 inches of rain in the past 24 hours
-- 2.41 inches of rain expected in the next 48 hours
+- 2.31 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>